DInnaD/labnotebook/content/lab-notebook/2011-02-25-is-bm-nested-in-ou-understanding-likelihoods-of-ouch.md

 ---
+categories:
+- evolution
 comments: true
-date: 2011-02-25 20:16:37
+date: 2011-02-25T20:16:37Z
-layout: post
+redirects:
+- /wordpress/archives/1107
+- /archives/1107
 slug: is-bm-nested-in-ou-understanding-likelihoods-of-ouch
 title: Is BM nested in OU?
 Understanding likelihoods of ouch
-redirects: [/wordpress/archives/1107, /archives/1107]
-categories:
-- evolution
+url: /2011/02/25/is-bm-nested-in-ou-understanding-likelihoods-of-ouch/
 ---

 A quick run of the example ouch code given by